CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost.bus_adapter.iscsi.chap.mutual.rst

 The VMware: VM Host: Bus Adapter: ISCSI: CHAP: Mutual test is used to verify if Bidirectional (Mutual) CHAP Authentication is enabled for the qualified iSCSI Adapter on a VMware ESXi Host Client.

+The vmhost_busadapter_object element is used by a vmhost_busadapter_test to define the vmhost name and connection string, and name of the busadapter to be evaluated.

+The vmhost_busadapter_state element holds information regarding the Bidirectional (Mutual) CHAP Authentication status of the specified busadapter.

 Technical Details
 -----------------